 What Is a Limited Liability Company?

-A limited liability company is a simple business structure that you can use to protect yourself from personal liability for expenses arising from your business operations.
-All 50 states allow sole proprietors to organize as LLCs.
+A limited liability company is a simple business structure that can be used as protection from personal liability for expenses arising from your business operations.
+Currently, all 50 states allow sole proprietors to organize as LLCs.

 The concept of the LLC statute is that the owner (technically referred to as a “member”) does not have any liability for business debts because they are a member or owner of the business.
-In other words, their personal assets are protected from claims arising out of the normal course of business.
-As you might expect, the protection of the LLC does not relieve the member of responsibility for their personal actions, nor will it protect them from debts that they personally guarantee.
+In other words, the owner or member has their personal assets separate so they are protected from claims arising out of the normal business operations.
+With this, it is understood that the protection of the LLC does not relieve the member of responsibility for their personal actions, nor will it protect them from and personal debts.

 The Benefits of Organizing Your Business as an LLC

-Another benefit of LLC status is that you don’t have to change how you report your business activities to the IRS.
+- In regards to the tax implications of switching from a sole proprietorship to an LLC, you won’t need to change the way you report your business activities to the IRS.
 The IRS allows sole proprietors who form an LLC to continue reporting their income on Schedule C of Form 1040.
-More simply said, you will not be required to make any additional filings with the IRS if you switch from a sole proprietorship to a limited liability company.
+There are no additional filings required.

 The Risks of Organizing as an LLC

-First, you should know that just as you would as a sole proprietor, you’ll have to pay self-employment taxes.
-You’ll be contributing to Medicare and Social Security and paying both the employer’s and the employee’s portions of those taxes.
-In most cases, your personal tax liability will be higher than it would be if you formed a corporation.
+- Incorporating as a Utah LLC doesn’t exempt you from paying self-employment taxes.
+You’ll still need to contribute to Medicare and Social Security, paying both the employer’s and the employee’s portions of those taxes.
+As a result, your personal tax liability will be higher than it would be if you formed a corporation.

-Provided you understand the risks and where possible, take steps to mitigate them, then switching your company to an LLC structure can be beneficial.
+Provided you understand the risks and where possible, take steps to mitigate them, then changing your company from a sole proprietor in Utah to an LLC structure can be beneficial.

-If you want to protect your personal assets by switching to an LLC, here are the simple steps to follow to make the change.
+If you want to protect your personal assets by switching to an LLC in Utah, here are the simple steps to follow to make the change.